remixlabs/wasicaml/README.md

 Also, an important feature is so far missing from both WASI and WebAssembly: setjmp/longjmp, or (equivalently) exceptions.
-There is a proposal to add exceptions to WebAssembly, which is currently being implemented by the engine vendors, so that the door to standardization is being opened.
+There is a proposal to add exceptions to WebAssembly, but the work is not yet fully done (it is available in `nodejs`, and WasiCaml supports it since release 1.1 with the option `-enable-exception-handling`).

 All in all this means that pure WASI is currently not sufficient to run OCaml code.
 We "added" a few things as host functions:
- - a try/catch mechanism
+ - a try/catch mechanism (unless `enable-exception-handling`)
  - the `system()` function to start external processes
  - a working `rename()` function (as the one in the current `wasi-sdk` is broken)